Internet Matters

 Recent reports show an uptick in children and young people targeting teachers on TikTok with manipulated images and videos.
 While students complaining to each other about a teacher is nothing new, sharing on social media can reach unintended audiences.

-Children and young people are reportedly targeting teachers on the TikTok social media app.
+Children and young people are reportedly targeting teachers on the TikTok entertainment app.
 They get images of their teachers from their school’s website or videos from their teacher’s online lessons.
 This imagery is then used to mock or humiliate their teachers online.

 Some reports have teachers’ faces being photoshopped or added onto pornographic images while others are being posted on new accounts asking users to ‘rate’ their teachers.
 Regardless of how they’re used, the images may have negative effects on teachers’ wellbeing and mental health.